jainnimish/jainnimish.github.io/_posts/2023-12-09-something-to-live-for.md

     - If this issue is already being addressed on a global scale, then why are you doing it?
 I've seen countless "startups" with the goal of teach you X in Y time.
 Is this a joke?
 No really, is this a joke?
 - Science fairs.
 No. [Please]({% post_url 2023-05-20-are-science-fairs-broken %}).
 - Participating in most other clubs/organizations that are school-affiliated.
 Examples are DECA, HOSA, etc..
     - What have you gained?
 Is this going to make you a "successful" individual?
-Will you be able to produce a unicorn startup for me now?
-Or will you solve global hunger, perhaps?
+Will you be able to produce a unicorn startup for me with your knowledge in every area of business?
     - Does it align with you goals and ultimately what you want to do in life?

 It doesn't matter what you do.
 If you are the best at it, companies will want you to work for them.
 They'll come for you.
 Being awesome at 1 thing is infinity times better than doing 10 things in a mediocre state.
 Pawn of all trades, Master of none.